tudelft3d/geo2020/faq/index.md

 #### Which Graduation Manual apply to me?

 The [Graduation Manual]({{ "/rules/" | prepend: site.baseurl }}) , and thus the rules, change almost every year.
-The differences are usually small some are significant (eg submitting a reflection at P4 instead of only P5).
+The differences are usually small, but some are significant (eg submitting a reflection, role of co-reader, etc).

 You have to follow the rules of the year you started your graducation work.
 Even if it takes you 2 years to complete, the rules that applied when you started are the rules that apply during your whole graduation process.